 Martin Backpacker Travel Acoustic Guitar Review

 We’ve seen some funky travel guitars over time, so we can definitely say that the Martin Backpacker is red carpet worthy.

 Travel guitars typically have a very slim body and small-scale size that’s suitable for being on the road, and we’re glad to see that Martin helps the Backpacker to fit in with the travel guitar field without getting too crazy on the body.
 Let’s explore where Martin has done it right!

 The obvious benefit is the low price.
 Some of the best travel guitars will plunge you into price ranges of $400 and higher.
 The other side of this winning coin is that it’s a Martin – you have a brand name guitar that’s from one of the most highly recognized and respected guitar manufacturers in the world.
 The price indicates a win-win buy!

 Everything about the Backpacker has Martin’s touch.
-The entire git is made with solid tonewoods: spruce top, mahogany back, sides, and neck, and it sports a Richlite fingerboard and bridge.
+The entire acoustic guitar is made with solid tonewoods: spruce top, mahogany back, sides, and neck, and it sports a Richlite fingerboard and bridge.
 Even with solid wood construction, the entire instrument is very lightweight weighing in at approximately 2.4 pounds.

 The Martin guitar also has the Backpacker neck shape, neck taper, and body size.
 It’s a customized travel guitar that’s built for the road and for crushing jams on the fly.

 The FSC Certified Richlite fingerboard has 15 frets with white plastic dot inlays on the 5th and 12th frets.
 Although you have solid construction and solid tonewoods, the hardware is definitely stock quality.
 It has a compensated white Tusq saddle, white plastic bridge pins with plastic black dots, solid headstock, and enclosed chrome gear heads.

-It won’t be as loud or rich in comparison to other Martin guitars, but as a git to chill with in a hotel room or waiting for your connecting flight, the Backpacker can deliver the goods.
+It won’t be as loud or rich in comparison to other Martin guitars, but as a guitar to chill with in a hotel room or waiting for your connecting flight, the Backpacker can deliver the goods.
 Thanks to the solid tonewoods, there will be distinct warmth and note definition – the results of a combination of both mahogany and spruce!